FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 <h4>Data Retrieval and Learning Model Architecture </h4>

-1. Robot Server:
+1. FollowBot Client:

-    * Robot server takes place within the ROS2 Raspberry Pi.
+    * Robot client takes place in the FollowBot
-    * Allows information back and forth between client nodes.
+    * A python server is used to send information back and forth between the user and the FollowBot.

 2. Real Time Data Retrieval:
-    * A method that will be used to obtain live data from the robot.
+    * A method that will be used to obtain live data from FollowBot.
-    * live data varies from battery life, to weight gain.
+    * live data varies from battery life, to weight gain, etc.

 3. Data: